Your phone is the main piece of equipment that you'll need however a few affordable items can really help you get the most out of it.

-When folded out the 32 inch reflector almost reaches my hip and when closed down it will neatly fit under my arm.
+When folded out the Neewer 32 Inch (5 in 1) almost reaches my hip and when closed down it will neatly fit in a backpack.

 If you don’t want to invest in lights, then I would highly recommend one of these so that you can customise how your shots look.

 If you’re using Zoom then you may have already tried out the virtual backgrounds and found that the look just isn’t what you’re going for.

 In order to get virtual backgrounds to look great, you’ll need a great webcam (try using your phone camera with the Reincubate Camo software), excellent lighting (make sure to face a window and benefit from all of that natural light) and a green screen.

 This green screen is excellent as it’s large enough to fill the background, you can fold it up and store it away and it also doubles up to give you a nice plain grey background also.